brandtkeller/ossf-cd-2025/README.md

 - Zarf needs to support delivering the SBOM to the registry during deploy
 - GUAC needs to know how to read from the Zarf registry
+  - `guaccollect registry` will read from a registry
+    - How to specify target url?
+    - How to add credentials?
 - Attempt to use the visualizer to get feedback on package deployments and new sboms

 ## Constraints